lorinmil/MOSCATOLeukemiaExample/README.md

 ## Integrate the data across subjects

 Seurat_Combine_All.R provides the R code to integrate and cluster the cells across the subjects.

+## Implement MOSCATO

+The code in the remaining sections executes MOSCATO on each cell cluster separately that match across all 21 subjects using features that also merged across all subjects.

+### Estimate the similarity tensors for each subject

+ENTERFILEHERE provides the R code to estimate the similarity matrix for each cell type within each subject to be used as the predictor tensor for the tensor regression.

+### Perform MOSCATO

+ENTERFILEHERE provides the R code to tune the parameters as well as execute the final selections for MOSCATO for each of the cell types.

+### Analyzing MOSCATO results

+ENTERFILEHERE provides the list of gene names from the MOSCATO results.